Conflux-Chain/conflux-doc/docs/json-rpc.md

 ### cfx_getCode

 Returns the code of the specified contract.
+If contract not exist will return `0x0`

 #### Parameters